 The Scottish National War Memorial in Edinburgh Castle is open to the public every day of the week from 9.30am to 6.00pm or 5.00pm, depending on the season.
 Please note that last entry is an hour prior to the Castle’s closing time.
 Please contact Historic Environment Scotland at Edinburgh Castle for precise opening times Tel: +44 (0)131 225 9846

-Please note that although the Castle is open, it will not be possible to visit the Memorial only between 1230 and 1330 and when ceremonial events e.g gun salutes on the Queen’s birthday, are taking place in the Castle.
+Please note that when the Castle is open, it will not be possible to visit the Memorial only between 1230 and 1330 and when ceremonial events e.g gun salutes on the Queen’s birthday, are taking place in the Castle.
 Please check the Castle website for dates of Ceremonial events before your visit www.edinburghcastle.scot/whats-on/public-performances

 The Memorial is also closed at Christmas and when commemoration services are being held.